Jynsaillar/EncodingConverter/README.md

 # EncodingConverter
-Small console app to open and resave all files in a directory with extensions matching a user-provided filter.
-Runs on .NET Core.
+This program takes a path to a directory containing files with wrong encodings and an encoding as arguments, opens all files in the given directory (recursively) and saves them with the new encoding.
+File extensions can be filtered to select only specific files in the directory (e.g. `.cs` or `.h`, `.cpp`, `.hpp`).

 ## Prerequisites